jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EL 20 Allocation of deductions related to bright-line disposals of residential land
 When this section applies
-(1) This section applies for an income year when a person— (a) derives income under section CB 6A or CZ 39 (which relate to the bright-line test for residential land); and (b) is allowed a deduction under section DB 23 (Cost of revenue account property) in relation to the land.
+(1) This section applies for an income year when a person— (a) derives income under section CB 6A (Disposal within 2 years: bright-line test for residential land); and (b) is allowed a deduction under section DB 23 (Cost of revenue account property) in relation to the land.
 Limited allocation
 (2) The amount of the deduction that may be allocated to the income year must be no more than the amount calculated using the formula—bright-line income + net income from land.
 Definition of items in formula
 (3) In the formula,—
-  (a) bright-line income is the amount of income that the person derives for the income year under section CB 6A or CZ 39:
+  (a) bright-line income is the amount of income that the person derives for the income year under section CB 6A:
   (b) net income from land is the amount of net income that the person would have for the corresponding tax year if their only income were income under sections CB 6 to CB 14 (which relate to amounts derived from the disposals of land).
 Excess amounts carried forward
 (4) To the extent to which the amount of the person’s deduction is more than the amount calculated under subsection (2), the excess amount is—